kairos-io/kairos/docs/content/en/docs/Getting started/_index.md

 ## Prerequisites

-- A VM hypervisor that boots ISOs ( or, a baremetal )
+- A VM (hypervisor) or a physical server (bare-metal) that boots ISOs
 - A Linux or a Windows machine where to run the Kairos CLI (optional, we will see)
-- A `cloud-init` configuration file
+- A `cloud-init` configuration file (example below)
+- At least 30+ Gb of available disk space.
 ## Download

 Kairos can be used to turn any Linux Distribution into an immutable system; however, there are several artifacts published as part of the releases to get started.

 You can find the latest releases in the [release page on GitHub](https://github.com/kairos-io/provider-kairos/releases).

-For instance, download the [kairos-opensuse-v1.0.0-k3sv1.24.3+k3s1.iso](https://github.com/kairos-io/provider-kairos/releases/download/v1.0.0/kairos-opensuse-v1.0.0-k3sv1.24.3+k3s1.iso) ISO file to pick the openSUSE based version, where `v1.24.3+k3s1` in the name is the `k3s` version and `v1.0.0` is the Kairos one.
+For instance, download the [kairos-opensuse-v1.3.2-k3sv1.20.15+k3s1.iso](https://github.com/kairos-io/provider-kairos/releases/download/v1.3.2/kairos-opensuse-v1.3.2-k3sv1.20.15+k3s1.iso) ISO file to pick the openSUSE based version.
+The image name includes the Kairos and K3s versions, which are `v1.3.2` and `v1.20.15+k3s1` in this example.

 {{% alert title="Note" %}}
-The releases in the [kairos-io/kairos](https://github.com/kairos-io/kairos/releases) repository are the Kairos core images that ship without K3s and P2P full-mesh functionalities; however, further extensions can be installed dynamically in runtime by using the Kairos bundles mechanism.
+The releases in the [kairos-io/kairos](https://github.com/kairos-io/kairos/releases) repository are the Kairos core images that ship **without** K3s and P2P full-mesh functionalities; however, further extensions can be installed dynamically in runtime by using the Kairos bundles mechanism.

-The releases in [kairos-io/provider-kairos](https://github.com/kairos-io/provider-kairos/releases) ship `k3s` and `P2P` full-mesh instead.
+The releases in [kairos-io/provider-kairos](https://github.com/kairos-io/provider-kairos/releases) ship **with** k3s and P2P full-mesh instead.
 These options need to be explicitly enabled.
 In follow-up releases, _k3s-only_ artifacts will also be available.

 See [Image Matrix Support](/docs/reference/image_matrix) for additional supported images and kernels.